 Explore the best places to see the stunning fall colours in Vancouver.
-As the cooler weather arrives, nature’s paintbrush jumps to action in the autumn to put on a spectacular sweep of brilliant hues of red, orange and yellow.
-Don’t miss a chance to make the most of the season by getting out for some crisp fresh air and taking in picturesque scenes at Vandusen Botanical Garden, Queen Elizabeth Park, UBC Botanical Garden and many other incredible parks in and around the city.
+As the cooler weather arrives, nature’s paintbrush jumps to action in autumn to create a spectacular sweep of brilliant red, orange and yellow hues.
+Don’t miss a chance to make the most of the season by getting out for some crisp fresh air and taking in picturesque scenes at VanDusen Botanical Garden, Queen Elizabeth Park, UBC Botanical Garden and many other incredible parks in and around the city.

 When is the best time to see fall colours?

-The timing of nature is unpredictable, but usually leaves start to turn the last week of September and then really put on a show of vibrant fall colours from mid-October to the first few weeks of November.
-There are a few varieties that will begin to change in late August.
+Nature’s timing is unpredictable, but leaves usually start to turn the last week of September and then really put on a show of vibrant fall colours from mid-October to the first few weeks of November.
+A few varieties will begin to change in late August.

-A red Japanese maple puts on a electrifying show in East Vancouver.
+A red Japanese maple puts on an electrifying show in East Vancouver.
 Photo: Wendy Nordvik-Carr©

 Why do leaves change colour in the Fall?

 Science best explains why plants and leaves change colour in the fall.
-Depending on the species, colours can range in varying degrees from crimson, tan, red, scarlet, orange and yellow.
-In some cases, leaves can simply dry up and drop off without much change at all.
+Depending on the species, colours can vary from crimson, tan, red, scarlet, orange and yellow.
+In some cases, leaves can dry up and drop off without much change at all.

-Tree and foliage colour is dictated to by weather temperature changes and amount of sunlight, as well as the moisture level in the soil.
-Elevation and latitude play a major role on when changes occur.
+Tree and foliage colour is dictated by weather temperature changes, the amount of sunlight, and the moisture level in the soil.
+Elevation and latitude play a significant role in determining when changes occur.

 There are two types of trees or shrubs.
-Deciduous shed their leaves annually, while coniferous stay evergreen all year and keep their needles and cones.
+Deciduous trees shed their leaves annually, while coniferous trees stay evergreen all year and keep their needles and cones.

-As the weather cools, trees start to shed their leaves to conserve the energy they have stored to last the winter months.
-The chlorophyll begins to break down revealing the leaves other pigments.
+As the weather cools, trees shed their leaves to conserve the energy they have stored to last the winter months.
+The chlorophyll begins to break down, revealing the leaf’s other pigments.
 Read a more complete science of fall colours.

 Fall colours in Tilford Gardens in North Vancouver.
 Photo: Wendy Nordvik-Carr©